oasis-tcs/openc2-ap-pf/oc2pf.md

 ### 2.3.4 Delete
 The pf:rule_number is the only valid Target type for the delete Action.
 The associated Specifiers, and Options are summarized in [Section 2.3.4.1](#2341-delete-pfrule_number).
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).

+Upon receipt of a 'delete pf:rule_number' Command with an Argument that is not supported by the Actuator, PF Consumers:

+* MUST NOT respond with OK/200
+* SHOULD respond with the 501 status code
+* SHOULD respond with 'Option not supported' in the status text
+* MAY respond with the 500 status code

 #### 2.3.4.1 delete pf:rule_number
 The 'delete pf:rule_number' Command is used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
 Implementation of the 'delete pf:rule_number' Command is OPTIONAL.
 Products that choose to implement the 'delete pf:rule_number' Command MUST implement the pf:rule_number Target type described in [Section 2.1.2.2](#2122-pf-targets).